-Are you editing or translating a medieval text related to the scholastic tradition?
+Are you editing or translating a text related to the scholastic tradition?
 Whether you're working on a critical edition, diplomatic edition, or translation, your work has a place in the SCTA.
 Resist the defunct workflow of for-profit proprietary publishers.
 Work with the SCTA community to get your text peer reviewed, published, and disseminated to the world.

 Are you a digital humanist?
 Are you working on corpus analysis or natural language processing?
 Don't recreate data.
-Use our SPARQL endpoint and APIs to access SCTA data to build amazing applications and to analyze one of the largest digital archives of medieval Latin in the world.
+Use our SPARQL endpoint and APIs to access SCTA data to build amazing applications and to analyze one of the largest digital archives of scholastic Latin in the world.

-Today, the traditional mechanisms of publishing scholarly editions of medieval scholastic texts are no longer helping to advance scholarship.
+Today, the traditional mechanisms of publishing scholarly editions of scholastic texts are no longer helping to advance scholarship.
 Instead, traditional publishing workflows are preventing progress.
 They are preventing collaborative aggregation, computer assisted analysis and discovery, open access, and data re-use.
 The fragmentation of these editions with different publishers, who prepare data according to proprietary and incompatible data standards means (1) that the creation of an edition requires wasteful redundancy, and (2) the aggregation and analysis of connected content is impossible.
 This is the essence of a data silo.

 The SCTA community adopts, develops, and publishes standards for semantically encoding texts related to the scholastic tradition.
 When we, as a community, adopt these guidelines, our data becomes interoperable.
 For example, the SCTA supports specialized encoding schemas specifically tailored to scholastic texts.
 One example is the LombardPress Schema, which is a customization of the more general TEI Guidelines.
 If you're preparing a text, all you need to do is follow the LombardPress Schema and your text can be crawled and connected to the larger global network.